 - Host cell and Virus Interaction

-The life cycle of adenovirus includes the following steps:
+The life cycle of adenovirus can be summarized in the following stages:

 Adenovirus gets attached to the host cell surface by two-stage interactions, namely: